leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/editing/clear.rst

    Clears individual transforms.

-   Note that in *Envelope* visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the *Distance* influence area of the selected bones (also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry, which is only effective in *Envelope* visualization, even though it is always available...).
+   Note that in *Envelope* visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the *Distance* influence area of the selected bones.
+   (This is also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry, which is only effective in *Envelope* visualization, even though it is always available...)

 .. _bpy.ops.pose.user_transforms_clear: